ansible/ansible/docs/docsite/rst/community/committer_guidelines.rst

 Committers Guidelines
 *********************

-These are the guidelines for people with commit privileges on the Ansible GitHub repositories.
+These are the guidelines for people with commit privileges on the repositories in the ansible and ansible-collections GitHub organizations.

 Committers of `Ansible-core <https://github.com/ansible/ansible>`_ are necessarily Red Hat employees acting as members of the Ansible Core team.
 Committers of `Ansible collections <https://github.com/ansible-collections/>`_ can be Ansible Core team members as well as independent community members (collection maintainers).
 Please read the guidelines before you commit.